sagemath/sagewiki_to_gh-2022-10-10/OSCAS.md

 || Symmetrica  ||  public domain  || http://www.mathe2.uni-bayreuth.de/axel/symneu_engl.html ||
 || Yacas   ||   GPL     || http://yacas.sourceforge.net ||

-I have left out CAFE (Computer Algebra and Functional Equations), a group writing a collection of CAS libraries
+Omitted is ''CAFE'' (Computer Algebra and Functional Equations), a group writing a collection of CAS libraries
 (see  [http://www-sop.inria.fr/cafe/main-e.html CAFE]).
 They appear to be written in Aldor and Maple by (the late) Manuel Bronstein.
-I cannot determine the license (if any) they are released under.
+I (=David Joyner) cannot determine the license (if any) they are released under.
 I am also unsure if the
 "open source" licenses of LiDIA, MAS, and Scilab are compatible with the above-mentioned open source definition.